 Further that point, if my internal radar is correct, an entirely new crop of preppers has recently joined the Backdoor Survival family.
 I know this because I read all of the comments both here and on Facebook.
 There are a lot of newbies seeking answers that are straightforward easy to incorporate into their daily lives.
 Needless to say, I am thrilled.

 As a call to action, it is time to revisit the basics.
 The moment is now.

 Enjoy your next adventure through common sense and thoughtful preparation!

-Bargain Bin: Below you will find links to the items related to fire-making skills plus some other perennial personal and reader favorites.
+Below you will find the items related to fire-making skills plus some other perennial personal and reader favorites.

 Survivor Outdoor Fixed Blade Knife with Fire Starter: This knife has measures 7 inch long overall, has a full-tang stainless steel blade, is equipped with thick green cord-wrap handle, and has a nylon sheath plus a magnesium-alloy fire starter.
 How does it work?
 This is not a Kershaw, Gerber or other high quality blade.
-On the other hand, the fire starter works great (better than great) and is worth the price which is currently about $8.
+On the other hand, the fire starter works great (better than great).

 Light My Fire Swedish FireSteel: This “Scout” is the one I own.
 Using this basic pocket fire-starter, you can get a nice fire going under almost any conditions.
 This is a small, compact version and is my personal favorite.

 Magnesium Flint Firesteel Fire Steel Starter: This magnesium flint stone fire starter is about two bucks with free shipping.
 How to use it:

 1. Place the flint on ground upwardly, and put the scraper vertically to the flint, then scrape some magnesium powder on inflammable material like paper or branch